 Followers: 4.5K

-Catherine has been blogging since June 2019, with an aim to provide a one-stop space for discovery and inspiration.
-On her Instagram page, she showcases her own clever cooking and baking recipes, plus shares the best of Belfast’s exciting and expanding food and drink scene.
+Catherine has been blogging since June 2019, aiming to provide a one-stop space for discovery and inspiration.
+On her Instagram page, she showcases her own clever cooking and baking recipes and shares the best of Belfast’s exciting and expanding food and drink scene.

 Jim Moore AKA @onlyslaggin.
 Image credit: Clubhouse DB